-A number of general options can be used to control various aspects of interface behaviour.
+A number of general options are available on most interfaces.
+These can be used to control various aspects of interface behaviour.

-The interface_enabled option tells Reticulum whether or not to bring up the interface.
+The enabled option tells Reticulum whether or not to bring up the interface.
 Defaults to False.
-For any interface to be brought up, the interface_enabled option must be set to True or Yes.
+For any interface to be brought up, the enabled option must be set to True or Yes.

 The outgoing option sets whether an interface is allowed to transmit.
 Defaults to True.
-If set to False the interface will only receive data, and never transmit.
+If set to False or No the interface will only receive data, and never transmit.

-The interface_mode option allows selecting the high-level behaviour of the interface from a number of options.
+The mode option allows selecting the high-level behaviour of the interface from a number of options.

 - The default value is full.
-In this mode, all discovery, meshing and transpor functionality is available. - In the access_point (or shorthand ap) mode, the interface will operate as a network access point.
+In this mode, all discovery, meshing and transport functionality is available. - In the access\point (or shorthand ap) mode, the interface will operate as a network access point.
 In this mode, announces will not be automatically broadcasted on the interface, and paths to destinations on the interface will have a much shorter expiry time.
 This mode is useful for creating interfaces that are mostly quiet, unless when someone is actually using them.
 An example of this could be a radio interface serving a wide area, where users are expected to connect momentarily, use the network, and then disappear again.